Colombian Fitness Model Anllela Sagra Shows Off Sculpted Body In Booty Shorts

 “Such a cutie,” another one added, topping the reply with a pink double heart emoji.

-As those who follow her on Instagram will know, Sagra often posts photos of herself in underwear, athletic wear, bikinis and other outfits that showcase her fit physique.
+As those who follow her on Instagram will know, Sagra often posts photos of herself in underwear, athletic wear, bikinis, and other outfits that showcase her fit physique.
 Late last week, the model did just that when she shared a picture that saw her sitting over her heels on a carpeted floor as she sported a pair of Calvin Klein underwear bottoms.
 She paired it with a black long-sleeved crop top that exposed her slender midsection and taut abs.